Jerud-Moyer/Jerud-Moyer/README.md

 I love to code problems away and make the results *beautiful.*
 Someday I'd really like to do more travelling and there are many home improvement challenges I'd like to tackle.
 I am an avid rider of motorcycles, preffering Yamahas and Suzukis.
 I'm a BBQ enthousiast and backyard *chef.
 I love spending time with my family and playing guitar.

+*I am not a chef.
+Cook may be a better title.

 <!--
 **Jerud-Moyer/Jerud-Moyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.